Happy new year!

 I humbly submit New Years’ Resolutions for The Emotionally Infirm, The Crushed, and The Weary:

-1. In 2019, worry less about how well or not-well you are performing your grief.
+1. Worry less about how well or not-well you are performing your grief.
 This is your own private, ongoing (wracked, unreconciled, agonized) conversation with death.
 Nobody else gets a ticket to it—peanut gallery or otherwise—unless you give them one.

-2. In 2019, pay more attention to who and what you’re paying attention to.
+2. Pay more attention to who and what you’re paying attention to.
 Chances are good that in many cases, you’re wasting your attention, which is a precious and finite commodity.
 Resolve to invest it carefully.
 Shrug more.

 …There’s lots more you could resolve to do more or less of, profound or vain, from big life change to facial exfoliation.
 Whatever is fourth, fifth, or sixth is unique to you.
 In grief, the first three matter most, adding up to this: